 HOW TO TELL A HORSE'S AGE.
-Much Experience Required and Many
+Much Experience Required and Many Things Have to Be Considered.

-Things Have to He Considered.
-To distinguish merely between the young horse and the old it is only necessary to remember a few salient facts.
+To distinguish merely between the young horse and the old, it is only necessary to remember a few salient facts.
 The first is that the milk teeth are present in the horse's mouth until he is between 4 and 5 years old.
-The second fact is that the "mark," or dark central depression on the surface of the incisors becomes gradually worn out, and in a horse over 8 years old has nearly always disappeared from mits Robert, in a self-deprecating the teeth of the lower jaw.
+The second fact is that the "mark," or dark central depression on the surface of the incisors becomes gradually worn out, and in a horse over 8 years old has nearly always disappeared from the teeth of the lower jaw.
 The third fact is that the shape of the tooth is much wider from side to side than it is from front to back.
-As the horse becomes older the surface becomes progressively narrower, from side to side, and thus, instead of remaining always oblong, it becomes triangular, and then in very old animals flattened from side to side.
+As the horse becomes older the surface becomes progressively narrower, from side to side, oblong, it becomes triangular, and then in very old animals flattened from side to side.
 In young horses, then, we judge the age by observing which of the milk teeth are present, and which have been replaced by permanent ones.
 To distinguish between the milk teeth and the permanent, remember that the milk teeth are smaller, whiter, and have a distinct neck.
 Until a colt is over 2 years old his teeth are all milk teeth, and the age is estimated from the amount of wear shown on the crowns of the teeth.
 Between 2 and 3 the first of the permanent teeth make their appearance, and push out the middle two teeth in both upper and lower jaws.
 A horse is said to be 3 years old when these central permanent incisors are fully in wear.
 During the next summer the second pair of permanent teeth appear, and when they are fully grown and in wear the horse is 4 years old.
 Between 4 and 5 the last pair makes its appearance, and now the horse has what is called a full mouth.
-So far both mares and horses are alike, but at or near 5 years old the canines, or 'tushes," appear in the male sex only.
-Up to the end of this period the determination of the age is a comparatively easy matter, and any one who is at all observant can readily give the age of horses by looking at their teeth.
+So far both mares and horses are alike, but at or near 5 years old the canines, or "tushes," appear in the male sex only.
+Up to the end of this period the de-I just thought I should like a mouthful termination of the age is a comparaof bracing air!" laughs Shell, as she tively easy matter, and any one who kisses her mother half a dozen times, is at all observant can readily give the age of horses by looking at their teeth.
 After a full mouth is attained it is a more difficult matter, and the difficulty of accurately telling the age of old horses is greater in proportion to their age.
-So much is this the case that it "I was afraid something had hap- is popularly supposed that it is impened," she says, with her eyes still possible to tell the age of horses after true to a great extent among the untrained and inexperienced, but to an expert it is not difficult to tell the age up to 15 years with a fair degree of accuracy, and after that age to approximate it within a couple of years.
+So much is this the case that it is popularly supposed that it is impossible to tell the age of horses after they are 8 years old.
+This may be true to a great extent among the untrained and inexperienced, but to an expert it is not difficult to tell the age up to 15 years with a fair degree of accuracy, and after that age to approximate it within a couple of years.
 To do this successfully requires much experience and a careful inspection of all visible indications of age.
 To rely upon one only, such as the "mark," is to court defeat.
-All should be observed-the mark, the shape of the teeth, their length and the angle at which they meet those of the other jaw .- Pall Mall Gazette.
+All should be observed-the mark, the shape of the teeth, their length and the angle at jaw.-Pall Mall Gazette.

 JACKY ON SHIPBOARD.
-Bed Which is Provided by a Paternal
+Bed Which Is Provided by a Paternal Government.